reactjs/react.dev/content/docs/hooks-intro.md

 >**TLDR: There are no plans to remove classes from React.**

 We know that React developers are focused on shipping products and don't have time to look into every new API that's being released.
-Hooks are very new, and it might be better to wait for more examples and tutorials before considering learning or adopting them.
+Keep in mind that Hooks are very new and were designed to work alongside Suspense.
+It might be best to wait until Suspense is fully released and more examples are shown before considering adopting them.

 We also understand that the bar for adding a new primitive to React is extremely high.
 For curious readers, we have prepared a [detailed RFC](https://github.com/reactjs/rfcs/pull/68) that dives into motivation with more details, and provides extra perspective on the specific design decisions and related prior art.